How to Increase Egg Production:

 When selecting the best feed for your chickens, carefully read nutritional labels and ingredients.
 Look for lay feed options with appropriate protein content and a well-balanced amino acid profile.
 Consider the energy sources provided, and ensure the feed is fortified with essential vitamins and minerals.
 Try these Hi Protein Lay Pellets or a variety of lay feeds in crumble, mash or pellet formulas from Ace Hi and Kelley’s.

-Prioritizing the best feed for your chickens is vital for not only egg production, and their overall health.
+Prioritizing the best feed for your chickens is vital for not only egg production, but also for overall health.
 While kitchen scraps make for a welcomed treat, they should be offered only occasionally.
 If your hens eat too many treats rather than a balanced high-quality feed, they may not get all of the necessary nutrients in the right proportions.
 By understanding your chickens’ needs from nutrition to environment, you can provide them with the care they need to thrive.
-Happy, healthy hens lay the most eggs.
+Happy, healthy hens lay the most eggs!